 Featured image by DanBrandenburg | iStock

 In the market for a super fund?
 Check out our comparison table below, featuring a snapshot of the current market offerings.
-This table has been sorted by our star ratings (highest to lowest ).
+This table has been sorted by our star ratings (highest to lowest) with links direct to the providers website.
 Please note that this comparison table is based on the policy holder falling between 30 and 39 years of age, with a super balance of up to $50,000.